Kili66/SentimentAnalysis_BERT_DistilBERT/README.md

 These results suggest that DistilBERT is a viable alternative to BERT for sentiment analysis, offering comparable performance while potentially being faster and more lightweight due to its smaller size.
 ### 7. Saving the Model:
-  * Save the trained BERT model for future use.
+  * Save the trained DistilBERT model for future use.
 ### 8. Pushing the Model and Deploy the App to Hugging Face

  * Model Hub: https://huggingface.co/MariamKili/my_distilbert_model